dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

   - Decided Dec.
 RTW plan and reported to Eric
   - Working on python gluenen codes
   - Fixing testing pipeline issues
-  - Talked to Jacob regarding the exepection handling issue in the bug #29631
+  - Talked to Jacob regarding the exception handling issue in the bug #29631

 - [L3MONSHAPE](#l3monshape)
   - Downloaded Gen3D to investigate implicit modeling